 The data revision policy and notification of corrections are described in the dissemination policy of Statistics Estonia at https://www.stat.ee/dissemination-policy.

 17.2.
 Data revision - practice Information on the data revision practice.

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available.

 18. Statistical processing

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-The following data are received from the Ministry of Social Affairs: social welfare institutions that provide social services by type of service; substitute home service; welfare service to adults (excl. special care services); special care services; children without parental care and in need of assistance; shelter services and rehabilitation services to ex-convicts.
+The following data are received from the Ministry of Social Affairs: social welfare institutions that provide social services by type of service; alternative care service in family house and substitute home; general care service provided outside home; special care services; safe house service; children in need of assistance.

 DATA FROM OTHER STATISTICAL ACTIVITIES